Back to news

 Total time: reportedly 8 minutes from prompt to live app.

 These are the author's own test results and can't be independently confirmed.
-Worth flagging too: Replit's Agent (Agent 3 in 2026) defaults to a Next.js + PostgreSQL stack, not the React + Express combination described here, though the agent can vary what it builds.
+Worth flagging too: Replit's Agent (Agent 3 in 2026) defaults to a Next.js + PostgreSQL stack (opens in a new tab), not the React + Express combination described here, though the agent can vary what it builds.

 Comparison: